MitocGroup/deep-microservices-root-angular1/README.md

 ## Digital Enterprise End-to-end Platform

-[DEEP](https://github.com/MitocGroup/deep-framework), also known as Digital Enterprise End-to-end Platform, enables businesses and developers to achieve more by doing less.
-DEEP is low cost and low maintenance digital platform powered by abstracted services from AWS.
+Digital Enterprise End-to-end Platform (also known as DEEP) is low cost and low maintenance Platform-as-a-Service powered by abstracted services (also known as serverless environments) from AWS.
+We enable businesses and developers to achieve more by doing less.
 [DEEP Framework](https://github.com/MitocGroup/deep-framework) abstracts the cloud services functionality and makes it easy to use and developer friendly.

 DEEP is using [microservices architecture](https://en.wikipedia.org/wiki/Microservices) on serverless environments from cloud providers like AWS.
 [DEEP Microservice](https://github.com/MitocGroup/deep-framework/blob/master/docs/microservice.md) is the predefined structure of a microservice (an application) in DEEP.
 There is clear separation between frontend, backend and database, as well as unit tests and documentation.